evgeni/sexy-rss-footer/readme.txt

 Stable tag: 0.1

 Sexy RSS Footer enables you to add any possible content at the end of every feed entry.
-This includes variables like number of comments, post author etc.
+This includes variables like number of comments, author etc.

 == Description ==